 A. Evaluation Schedule.
 Fish lift count data, age structure data, mortality estimates, and repeat spawner percentages will be reported annually in the MA River Herring and American Shad ASMFC Compliance Report.
-These ongoing data collections will contribute to a revision of the 2018 SFMP when requested from ASMFC.
+These ongoing data collections will contribute to a future revision of the SFMP.